 One of the biggest questions when faced with the prospect of creating a mobile site is "Should my site adapt or redirect?"
 Unfortunately I don't believe there is one right answer to such a question since, like so much in life, it depends!

 Some key factors that might affect our decision include the functionality we want, type of content we mean to serve and look/feel of our design.
 Is it important that our mobile version have stunningly different design and/or app-like animation effects?
-Then a redirect is probably in order.
+Then we probably need to hire a landing page expert.
 Are we mainly trying to provide a mobile version of a news, blog or other site where content is the focus?
 Then a media query adaptation would be beneficial as we make it easier for users to share content between devices (and keep all that traffic in one place to boot).
 However both options can be adapted either way if we put in enough work.